shaniber/recipes/content/dessert/super-chocolate-cake.md

 I needed a recipe for home ec.
 It's rich and chocolately, and oh-so-very satisfying.

+Mom suggested using the [Easy Penuche Frosting](easy-penuche-frosting.md) recipe from Betty Crocker's Cookbook.
+I tend to agree.

 ## Source
 Mom / Best of Bridge